 There are seven doctors in the medical team at Te Omanga Hospice.
 They are part of the larger hospice Multidisciplinary Team that guides patient care.
 There is a hospice doctor available on call 24/7 to give phone advice to both the hospice nurses and to doctors in the community, the Hutt Hospital and the Wairarapa.
 The hospice doctors will also visit patients across all the sites where Te Omanga delivers care, as well as review patients under the care of the hospice at the hospice Outpatient Clinic.

-The medical services staff are led by a wonderful team of experienced, highly educated, and in many cases long serving, clinicians.
+The medical services and family support staff are led by a wonderful team of experienced, highly educated, and in many cases, long serving clinicians and professionals.
 We introduce them to you here.

 Dr Ian Gwynne-Robson

 I have been the Medical Director at Te Omanga Hospice since November 2011.
 I joined the medical team as a Palliative Medicine Specialist in March 2008.
 I completed my medical degree at the University of Toronto.

 I completed my post-graduate training in Family Medicine in Canada where I practiced in Family Medicine and Palliative Care for 10 years before moving to NZ in 2003.
 I trained as a Palliative Medicine Specialist in New Zealand.

 NP, RN, BN, PG Cert Palliative Care, MN (Clinical)